Danktuary/vue-discord-message/README.md

 ## Features

 * Design modeled after Discord itself
-* Comfy and compact mode supported
+* Comfy and compact mode support
-* Dark and light themes supported
+* Dark and light themes support
 * Set the message author's username
 * Set the message author's avatar (choose from the default avatars or provide your own)
 * Set the message author's role color